GovAlta/adsp-monorepo/docs/tutorials/access-service/introduction.md

 - Learn how to [secure API calls](/adsp-monorepo/tutorials/access-service/adsp-clients.html), and how ADSP API security works.

-- Learn how to [avoid CORS when accessing ADSP](/adsp-monorepo/tutorials/access-service/cors.html) from the front-end (browser)
+- Learn how to [access the ADSP APIs](/adsp-monorepo/tutorials/access-service/front-end-access.html) from the front-end (browser)

 - Learn how to [customize the Keycloak login page](/adsp-monorepo/tutorials/access-service/themes.html) to match your application's theme.